-I am one of those people who frequently has too many tabs open, and OneTab is a really handy extension that closes ALL of them at once, but keeps a list of where you’ve been.
-So when I’m overwhelmed, trying to shut down quickly, or some combination thereof, I just click the little OneTab funnel and everything in that browser condenses down to one tab with a list (and links) to the URLs I was on.
+I am one of those people who frequently has too many tabs open, and OneTab is a really handy extension that closes ALL of them at once but keeps a list of the sites.
+So when I’m overwhelmed, trying to shut down quickly, or some combination thereof, I just click the little OneTab funnel and everything in that browser condenses down to one tab with a list of the URLs I was on.

 Do I go back to my old links?
 No, almost never.
 Would I have kept them all open if I hadn’t used OneTab, out of fear that I’d lose something important and irretrievable?
 Yup.

 You can get OneTab here.
 I use the free version, but I think there’s a paid one also.
 You can also use OneTab to import or export a list of links, which I also do (see my notes on LinkGrabber, below).

 As I wrote in my post with tips on using Evernote as an online planner, I really like to use Evernote to clip articles and otherwise use it as a “digital brain.”
 I shared more Evernote tips for moms over on CorporetteMoms, as I find it really helpful for keeping track of all sorts of information for my kids, from where they are currently to things that will be far in the future.

 I use it for articles (such as health-related research), helpful Facebook comment threads, notes from conversations/appointments, paperwork that I want to keep digitized, and more.